germanattanasio/audio-analysis/README.md

   SPEECH_TO_TEXT_PASSWORD=
   ```

-  2. Copy the `username`, `password` credentials from your `speech-to-text-service` and the api key from `my-alchemylanguage` services in Bluemix to the previous file.
+  2. Copy the `username`, `password` credentials from your `speech-to-text-service` and the api key from `alchemylanguage-service` services in Bluemix to the previous file.
 To see the service credentials, run the following command, replacing `<application-name>` with the name of the application that you specified in your `manifest.yml` file:

   ```sh
   cf env <application-name>